Obama swoops into Afghanistan on bin Laden death anniversary

 Obama said that after his surge troops are withdrawn this fall, "reductions will continue at a steady pace, with more of our troops coming home," suggesting that he would not keep the force at a plateau level of 68,000 for one or two more fighting seasons as some generals might prefer.

+The strategic partnership agreement could also help paper over strains in ties between Washington and Kabul, which have been hurt by a number of incidents involving U.S. soldiers that have infuriated public opinion, including the massacre of 17 civilians in Kandahar and the Koran burnings.

-(Additional reporting by Mirwais Harooni, Laura MacInnis, Matt Spetalnick and Missy Ryan; Writing by Jeff Mason, Matt Spetalnick and Rob Taylor; Editing by Will Dunham)
+(Additional reporting by Mirwais Harooni, Laura MacInnis, Matt Spetalnick and Missy Ryan; Writing by Jeff Mason, Matt Spetalnick and Rob Taylor; Editing by Michael Georgy, Vicki Allen and Lisa Shumaker)